hindutva/hindutva.github.io/content/main/rivals/abe-disease/0-theism/rudhironmAda.md

 - In the old hard strain (ur1) - Dictatorship of the proletariat.
 Examples: Soviet state.
 Khmer Rouge.
 Naxals.
 - In newer strains (ur2) - Mixture with econolatory (see [main page](../) for intro).
   - Examples: (Social Justice warriors) SJW-s of Soros who participated in 2020 US Race riots and more.
 Venus project.
 Urban naxals of India.
+- SJW
+  - "Being just a covert Abrahamism its primary feature is a victimhood theology that does not at all sit well with the heathen traditions like H. It comes from a negative place antithetical to the victory-seeking mind set of the Arya-s of yore.
+Rather than wishing one to be a jigIShu it makes one perpetually feel hInatvam."
+  - "Importantly, the current form of the new mlechCha religion encourages the opposite of merit.
+It might be even more difficult for the H than the mahAmlechCha to come of that rut." - MT

 ## Transmission structures
 - Like u2 it needs a church-nurse (\~ university) and assorted कुटिल-लम्पट-दुष्टाः are playing this role.